 To run a small business you need to be a salesman, an accountant, an employer, a marketer.
 The list goes on and on.
-Here are our recommendations for the top tools every builder needs.
+Here are recommendations from Paragon Tools for the top tools every builder needs.
 They might not be what you think.

 There are only so many hours in a day and you need to make the best use of yours.
 Poor time management can cost a construction business owner.
 Not only in terms of earnings but by eating into valuable family and personal time.